tathanhdinh/PathExplorer/README.md

 * Dynamic tainting: construct the dependant graph based on the liveness analysis (using the outer interface of live variables).
 * Checkpoint detection: for each conditional branch there are several execution points which may affect to its decision.
+* Reverse execution: an application-layer reverse execution mechanism.

 ##### In development:

-* Reverse execution: an application-layer reverse execution mechanism.
+* DFA approximation for CFG.

 ##### Known bugs:

-* Does not work for multiple threads programs.
+* Does not work for multiple threads programs yet.
-* Re-execution is lost for large CFG after many rollbacks (lost detected in testing for a CFG with depth of 1000 instructions after nearly 2.000.000 rollbacks).
+* Re-execution is lost for large CFGs after too much rollbacks (lost detected in testing for a CFG with depth of 1000 instructions after nearly 150.000.000 rollbacks).